mklabs/foofiles/qt/webkit/doc/qt-webkit-tuto.md

 This should be all we need to get started and have a runnable executable.
 Let's try to rerun `qmake -project`, just to see how it goes.

-qmake automatically detected a new source file, and added it accordinly to your project file:
+qmake automatically detected a new source file, and added it accordingly to your project file:

     # Input
     SOURCES += app.cpp